dhnblam/workshops/docs/2021_08-30_workshop-proposal_DHNB2022.md

 ### Ideas

-There are different types of 'infrastucutres' - or support units - for digital humanities research in the Nordic and Baltic Countries.
+There are different types of 'infrastructures' - or support units - for digital humanities research in the Nordic and Baltic Countries.
 This is, in fact, neither new nor specific for the North.
-However, as there are more and more of these units forming, especially within or closely attached to libraries, it seems worthwhile to get an overview of the units, their scope, target audiences, areas of research suppport, teaching, core functions, whether they are projects or long-term funded, etc. We will also take into account how commonalities and diffrences between the individual countries, with some of them developing national and supra-institutional infrastructures, while others spring independent units with a more informal collaboration.
+However, as there are more and more of these units forming, especially within or closely attached to libraries, it seems worthwhile to get an overview of the units, their scope, target audiences, areas of research support, teaching, core functions, whether they are projects or long-term funded, etc. We will also take into account how commonalities and differences between the individual countries, with some of them developing national and supra-institutional infrastructures, while others spring independent units with a more informal collaboration.

 The aim of this workshop is to gather the coordinators and drivers of such infrastructures (networking – Digital Humanities in Libraries, Archives and Museums Working Group (DHLAM)) in the Nordic and Baltic Countries.
 As a group, we will map DH infrastructures according to the following, preliminary, parameters.
 The concrete output of the workshop will be an interactive map of DH infrastructures and how they can supplement each other within national and transnational contexts.